Galaxy Zoo#

 Questions#

 Please refer to the corresponding Project 01 notebook for background questions related to this project.
-In this project, you are to focused on machine learning application(s).
+In this project, you are to focus on machine learning application(s).

 Question 01#

 Each Image is labeled with its GalaxyID.
 Use the benchmark data set as the classification label.
-Since the training data is the Image, we could use a Convolutional Neural Network (CNN) architecture to build up the training.
+Since the training data is images, a Convolutional Neural Network (CNN) architecture is an appropriate model for galaxy classification.
+Design, describe and implement a simple CNN and use it to demonstrate galaxy classification for this dataset.
 What is the input data for your Network?
-Could you design a simple CNN structure for this training?
+How well does your model perform?

 References#